Tool Kits and Resources

 General Education Learning Outcomes (GELOs)

-The learning outcomes for courses in each GE area and in each SF State Studies area are summarized in the appendices of the Academic Senate policy Requirements for Baccalaureate Degrees, Majors, Concentrations, Minors, and Certificates (https://senate.sfsu.edu/policy/requirements-baccalaureate-degrees-majors-concentrations-minors-and-certificates-and).
-All courses proposed for GE will have to demonstrate how students learning is supported and assessed for GELOs.
+The learning outcomes for courses in each GE area and in each SF State Studies area are summarized in the appendices of the Academic Senate policy Requirements for Baccalaureate Degrees, Majors, Concentrations, Minors, and Certificates and can be found here.
+All courses included in GE will have to assess student learning of the GELOs when requested to do so by the Lower Division or Upper Division Certification Committees.

 A curriculum map shows how courses in the curriculum link to the PLOs.
 The set of courses included in the curriculum should coordinate to introduce, develop and provide mastery of program learning outcomes to students.
 Departments can see at a glance if more attention is needed for any one PLO and identify the courses in which the assessment of learning outcomes should be done.